thanpolas/thanpolas.github.com/_posts/javascript/2014-02-07-Introducing-Inher-Inheritance-at-its-best.md

 // here is where inheritance happens util.inherits(ChildBase, Base);

 // to add the mixin prototype methods we can no longer
 // use util.inherits, we have to use an assignment method instead _.assign(ChildBase.prototype, CtorMixin.prototype);
 {% endhighlight %}

-You can see how the plot thickens here, hopefully Inher got's your back and provides a convenience method that performs the same exact operations.
-Enter `mixin()`!
+You can see how the plot thickens here, hopefully Cip has you covered and provides a convenience method that performs the same exact operations.
+Meet `mixin()`!
 The `mixin()` method accepts any number of arguments, as long as they are of type Function, or an Array of Functions, all representing Constructors.

 {% highlight javascript %}
 var ChildBase = Base.extend(function(b) {